 What remains to be seen is whether Tesla can quickly ramp up Cybertruck production after the first few examples are handed over to customers.—Alistair Charlton, Forbes, 30 Nov.
 2023 Joy-Cons register movement when a small wiper inside the joystick module (potentiometer) moves across a small pad, changing resistance levels and altering the recorded voltage.—Kevin Purdy, Ars Technica, 6 Feb.
 2023 The wipers are controlled by a stalk sprouting from the right of the steering column.—Csaba Csere, Car and Driver, 7 Sep.
 2023 Inside the manual, there should be a wiper section that specifies this information.—Good Housekeeping, 10 Aug.
 2023 Also joining the base S trim for 2024 are auto high beam headlamps, rain-sensing wipers, a faux-leather steering wheel, upgraded infotainment, and wireless charging.—Andrew Wendler, Car and Driver, 21 Aug.
 2023 Some online reviewers do, however, claim that the wipers occasionally produced squeaky noises.—Good Housekeeping, 10 Aug.
 2023 Most of the dozen-plus wipers launched in Ukraine in 2022 have been relatively crude and straightforward in their data destruction, with none of the complex self-spreading mechanisms seen in older GRU wiper tools like NotPetya, BadRabbit, or Olympic Destroyer.—WIRED, 22 Feb.
 2023 See More

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'wiper'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'wiper.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.